Sadaf-Tariq/pp2-kids-challenge/README.md

 <img src="/images/responsive2.png"  width="750" height="500"> <img src="/images/responsive1.png"  width="300" height="500">

-* I confirm that all the section of the game are all readable and easy to understand
+* I confirm that all the section of the game are readable and easy to understand

 # Bugs
-* When I tested my HTML code for the index.html page on html validator, I got the error that I did not include alt for the image element.
+* When I tested my HTML code for the index.html page on html validator, I got the error that I did not include alt text for the image element.
 * I fixed the error by including an alt text

 # Unfixed Bugs
 There is no unfixed bugs but there are warnings indicated by JShint validator:
 - 'Trailing comma in arguments lists' is only available in ES8
 - There is one unused checkResult function indicated by jshint, which was used from html through onclick attribute
-- I used sweetalert2 using jquery ,the syntax is right byt the warning came from jshint for semicolons and undefined variable
+- I used sweetalert2 using jquery ,the syntax is right but the warning came from jshint for semicolons and undefined variable
 ![JShint Image](/images/JShint.png)

 # Validator Testing